Our trainees are publishing!

-We were serious when we stressed that our media training workshop in Armenia last August wouldn´t finish in Armenia.
+We are always serious when we stress that our media training workshop in Armenia doesn´t finish in Armenia.
 Since we left the Caucasus, we´ve been monitoring their work by helping them with pitches for international media outlets and, eventually, with their stories.
-September marks two years since the start of the brutal offensive launched..
+September marks the start of the brutal offensive launched by Azerbaijan against the..

 Media training in Armenia: mission accomplished!